 Intermission #2 – Forewarned is Forearmed

-During the second intermission (with an opera as short as Boheme, why are two intermissions necessary?), I go to the restroom, stretch my legs a bit, and am still back at my seat ahead of my battle-ready aisle companions.
+During the second intermission (with an opera as short as Boheme, why are two intermissions necessary?), I go to the restroom, stretch my legs a bit and see that I got back ahead of my battle-ready aisle companions.

-This time I’m ready.
+This time I’m up for it.
 The woman seated next to me arrives and I jump up to let her go by.

 Astonishingly, she puts her hand on my shoulder, says “no, no” and tries to push me back into my seat.

-Self-preservation is at stake now.
+Self-preservation takes over.
 I shake my head, smile and remain standing.